 Lorry drivers may prefer the J.38 Truckstop, which is also ran by Westmorland and located a mile to the south at junction 38.

-Catering: Barbecue Shed (weather dependant), Kitchen, Quick Kitchen Shops: Farm Shop, Butchers Counter, Cheese Counter, Deli Counter Main Amenities: Caravan Park, Children's Soft Play Area, Dog Walking Area, Free Cash Machines, Meeting Room, Showers Hotel: Tebay Services Hotel Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO, Tesla Supercharger 120kW Forecourt: Esso, Shop, Coffee Bar, Food to Go, AdBlue Containers
+Catering: Barbecue Shed (seasonal opening), Kitchen, Quick Kitchen Shops: Farm Shop, Butchers Counter, Cheese Counter Main Amenities: Caravan Park, Children's Soft Play Area, Dog Walking Area, Free Cash Machines, Meeting Room, Showers Hotel: Westmorland Hotel Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO; Tesla Supercharger 120kW Forecourt: Esso, Shop, Coffee Bar, Food to Go, AdBlue Containers, LPG

 First 3 hours free for all vehicles, after which cars must pay £12 and caravans, motorhomes and HGVs £18 with a £3 food voucher.

 Prices can be paid for in the Quick Kitchen, with instructions in each car park.

 This information is provided to us by third parties.
 You should always check with staff on site.

 - 📞 Telephone number: 01539 624511

 Tebay starred in its own four-part documentary series on Channel 4, which broadcast through July 2021.
 The programme, which looked at how the service area is managed and met its suppliers, was a hit with a broad range of viewers, pulling in over a million viewers and more than Wimbledon did.
 In the weeks that followed there were reports of queues of traffic approaching the service area.
 A special Christmas themed episode also later aired in December 2021 showcasing Westmorland's locally sourced festive products.
 A second series aired in April 2022.